 One of these is Pawshake.co.uk (literally, ‘let’s shake paws’), the site that allows you to select an animal lover to entrust your cat, dog or other two- or four-legged friend.
 Available online but also via the app (iOS and Android), the system prompts you to enter your home address and then displays a list of the nearest pet sitters with reviews left by previous customers.

-In addition, it is possible to see which animals are allowed, for which period and the cost for the holiday period.
+In addition, it is possible to see which animals are allowed, for which period, and at what cost during the holiday period.
 Finally, the service also provides free insurance to cover veterinary care, should the need arise.

 DOGBUDDY

-Designed exclusively for dogs, on the other hand, is the DogBuddy service, a community dedicated to animal lovers and founded in 2013.
-The intuition came from the personal need of Enrico Sargiacomo, creator of the service, who is also a dog owner.
-So he built an online community to connect dog owners with other animal lovers offering hospitality.
+Designed exclusively for dogs, the DogBuddy service is a community dedicated to animal lovers, founded in 2013.
+The idea came from the personal need of Enrico Sargiacomo, the creator of the service and dog owner.
+So, he built an online community to connect dog owners with other animal lovers who offer hospitality.

 DogBuddy currently operates in Italy, Spain, France, Germany and England.